katarinagresova/DSIB01_2021/practicals_week2.md

 ### Collaboration

+You can pretty easily work on one project (or even one file) together with other people at the same time.
+Main copies of all your files are stored on the remote server and each team member can download copy to their local computer to work on it.
+After some experimenting and hard work, they can publish their changes to main location so everybody else can see them donwload them to their local location.

 ## Let's Git Started: Introduction to Git & GitHub

 Git tracks the changes you make to files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.